| WOULD PREFER TO | |||

 quarreling with him. |

-aspect (n.) – indicates information, such as duration, completion, or frequency, as it relates to the time of action
+aspect (N) – indicates information, such as duration, completion, or frequency, as it relates to the time of action

-quarrel (v.) – fight, get angry with
+quarrel (V) – fight, get angry with

-| INSTEAD OF | COMPLEMENT TYPE | RATHER THAN |
+COMPLEMENT TYPE | INSTEAD OF / RATHER THAN |

 NP (noun phrase) |

+He took the laptop instead of the iPad.
 He took the laptop rather than the iPad. |

 noun |

+I'll go instead of you.
 I'll go rather than you. |

 PP |

+We'll go now instead of in the morning.
 We'll go now rather than in the morning. |

 AdjP |

+I felt humiliated instead of proud of my self.
 I felt humiliated rather than proud of my self. |

 AdvjP |

+He spoke timidly instead of competently.
 He spoke timidly rather than competently. |

 bare infinitival |

-*We want them to be bold rather than be cautious. |
+We want them to be bold instead of be cautious. *We want them to be bold rather than be cautious. |

 infinitival |

+*It's better to continue instead of (to) wait.
 It's better to continue rather than (to) wait. |

 gerund-participle |

+We prefer moving on instead of waiting.
 We prefer moving on rather than waiting. |

 declarative clause |

+He said that "it" was regretful instead of that he was sorry.
 He said that "it" was regretful rather than that he was sorry. |

 closed interrogative |

+They told me I had tried hard instead of whether I had succeeded.
 They told me I had tried hard rather than whether I had succeeded. |

 open interrogative |

+They told me where I had to go instead of when I had to go.
 They told me where I had to go rather thanwhen I had to go. |

 subjunctive clause |

+He asked that they be heard instead of that they be sent away.
 He asked that they be heard rather than that they be sent away. |

-FORMALITY We took a taxi rather than getting lost. (informal - but not incorrect) |
+~We took a taxi rather than getting lost. informal - but not incorrect |

-BARE INFINITIVE We decided to take a map with us rather than to get lost.
+*We decided to take a map with us rather than to get lost.

 |

-AWKWARD TENSE USE Rather than get lost, we are taking a map with us. (awkward wording – tense use) |
+~Rather than get lost, we are taking a map with us.

 |